 \section{Introduction}

-This work is the second in a series on the initial boundary value problem (IBVP) in general relativity.
-As in Part I, \cite{I}, let $(M, g)$ be a globally hyperbolic vacuum solution of the Einstein equations \be \Ric_g = 0, \ee on a finite domain $M \simeq I\times S$, where the Cauchy surface $S$ is a compact $n$-manifold with boundary $\p S = \Si$ and $\cC = I\times \Si$ is a timelike boundary $\cC$ of $M$.
+This work is the first in a series on the initial boundary value problem (IBVP) in general relativity.
+Let $(M, g)$ be a globally hyperbolic vacuum solution of the Einstein equations \be \Ric_g = 0, \ee on a finite domain $M \simeq I\times S$, where the Cauchy surface $S$ is a compact, connected $n$-manifold with boundary $\p S = \Si$ and $\cC = I\times \Si$ is a timelike boundary $\cC$ of $M$.
 Consider the space $\bE$ of all such solutions; this is also known as the covariant pre-phase space on a domain with finite boundary, cf.~\cite{HW} and references therein.
-The quotient space $\cE = \bE/{\rm Diff}_0(M)$ of $\bE$ by the group of diffeomorphisms $\f$ of $M$ fixing $S$ and $\cC$ is the moduli space of vacuum solutions, closely related to the covariant phase space of vacuum Einstein metrics.
+The quotient space

+of $\bE$ by the group $\Diff_0(M)$ of diffeomorphisms $\f$ of $M$ equal to the identity on $S\cup \cC$ is the moduli space of vacuum solutions, closely related to the covariant phase space of vacuum Einstein metrics.

-We seek a characterization or effective description of $\cE$ in terms of initial data on $S$ and boundary data on $\cC$.
+The basic issue here is whether the space $\cE$ can be characterized and be given an effective description at least locally in time in terms of initial data on $S$ and boundary data on $\cC$.
 Thus, let $\cI_0$ denote the space of initial data, i.e.~pairs $(\g_S, \k)$ consisting of a Riemannian metric $\g_S$ on $S$ and a symmetric bilinear form $\k$ on $S$, satisfying the vacuum Einstein constraint equations, (discussed in detail later).
 In this work, we choose the space of boundary data